 Defense from a Fort Lauderdale Criminal Lawyer Can Help Lessen the Sentence

 If you have recently been charged with a crime related to:

 - prescription medications;

 - healthcare fraud; or

-- involuntary manslaughter, it’s important to secure counsel immediately to begin working on your defense.
+- involuntary manslaughter, it’s important to secure an experienced criminal lawyer immediately to begin working on your defense.

-A lawyer can help comb through evidence, build stonewall defenses, and present client’s cases in the best possible light.
-Contact us at the Law Offices of Robert David Malove today (954) 861-0384 for a free, no-obligation consultation.
+A criminal lawyer can help comb through evidence, build stonewall defenses, and present client’s cases in the best possible light.
+Contact our firm online or call (954) 861-0384 for a free, no-obligation consultation with Robert David Malove.